fpetrola/dragome/t2/first-app.md

 <script type="text/javascript" src="dragome/dragome.js"></script>
 ```

-In case you want to debug some part in js, you can use a verbose version of js files including instead the following:
+In case you want to debug some part in js, you can use a separated version of js files including the following instead:
 ``` Html
 <script type="text/javascript" src="dragome-resources/dragome-debug.js"></script>
 ```